slash4-de/openstack/source/day3.rst

 	b.
 Click Create Container.

-	c.
-In the Create Container dialog box, enter a name for the container, and then click Create Container.

 Same procedure is shown in the below screenshot :

 |image5|

+	c.
+In the Create Container dialog box, enter a name for the container, and set access as 'public'

+	d.
+Click Create Container.

 You have successfully created a container.